redeclipse/community/Iceflower/textures/hud/RE-hud-healthbg+health-ReadMe.txt

 RE-hud-health-export.svg
 - Is the match health bar to the healthbg-export for making a RE style with it.

+RE-hud-healthbg+health-export.svg
+-Just both healthbg and health bar in one data.

 The export data are edited to export them easily.